Student Experience Action Group

-To hold centre and faculty leads accountable for completing agreed actions:
+- To hold programme and directorate leads accountable for completing agreed actions to:

-o proactively engage and work with St George’s students’ union, the wider student body, and other key stakeholders in respect of enhancement of the student experience
+o proactively engage and work with St George’s Students’ Union, the wider student body, and other key stakeholders in respect of enhancement of the student experience

-o provide regular reports for the education and students strategy committee and commissioned reports by other committees for review and approval.
+o provide regular reports for the Education and Students Strategy Committee and commissioned reports by other committees for review and approval.

-Advise on the development and institutional response to key measures of the student experience (including NSS, PTES, PRES, internal surveys, eg SES and SSLG) to ultimately effect improvement and enhancement across the university.
+- To advise on the development and institutional response to key measures of the student experience to ultimately effect improvement and enhancement across the university.

 - To monitor actions from National Student Survey (NSS), Student Experience Survey (SES), Student Online Teaching Survey (SOLTS), Postgraduate Taught Experience Survey (PTES), Postgraduate Research Experience Survey (PRES).